mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 */
 ```

 To invoke default task from the command line just type `gulp`.
+At this point,
+invoking it will not produce anything, because no sources are written yet.

 &nbsp;<br>
 Next Page &nbsp;&gt;&nbsp; [3.
 JavaScript Module][js-module]